firebase/firebase-android-sdk/docs/README.md

 ## Open Source

-The following Firebase SDKs for Android are developed in this
+This repository includes the following Firebase SDKs for Android:
-repository:

   * `firebase-common`
   * `firebase-database`